CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-cohesiveft-vns3-partner-template.md

 -----

-### Acessing and Configuring your Cohesive Networks VNS3 virtual appliance
+### Accessing and Configuring your Cohesive Networks VNS3 virtual appliance
 Once the Service Task team deploys your Cohesive Networks VNS3 virtual appliance, you will get an email notification with details on your new devices.
 Follow these instructions to access and configure your VNS3 virtual appliance:

 1. Connect to your CenturyLink Cloud environment via Client VPN by starting or initiating your VPN client.